kirsten-bulsink/flowtracker/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flowtracker is to compare dataframes on different properties (nr of columns, nr of rows, colnames) and to evaluate if this meets your expectation.
+This is my toy package which I created during the R packages course of the escience center.
+The package makes it possible to compare dataframes on different properties (nr of columns, nr of rows, colnames) and to evaluate if this meets your expectation.
+This enables insight into the data tranformation process.
+It creates a possibility to check that the transformation gives the expected result and no unexpected behavior is introduced.

 ## Installation